Quick Start#

 net.deploy_topo(circuits)

-circuits = OpticalTopo.opera(nb_node = 8, nb_link=2)
+circuits = OpticalTopo.opera(nb_node=8, nb_link=2)

 net.deploy_topo(circuits)

-Or use provided high-level routing generators:
+or use the high-level routing generators:

 paths = OpticalRouting.routing_direct(net.get_topo())